wp-plugins/responsivevoice-text-to-speech/readme.txt

 1. ResponsiveVoice Listen button in a Wordpress post.

 == Changelog ==

+= 1.1 =
+* Clicking on the RVListenButton on a page while a voice is playing will now stop it.
+* Added support for new standardized shortcode, [RVListenButton].
+* Added support for a "voice" parameter for [RVListenButton], which defaults to UK English Female.
+* Added support for a "buttontext" parameter for [RVListenButton], which defaults to "Listen to this".

 = 1.0.5 =
 * Support for voice attribute in shortcode